Timor-Leste

 Usage of EBA Preferences

-Less than 2% of imports from Timor Leste are eligible for EBA preferences.
+About 5% of the EU's imports from Timor-Leste were eligible for EBA preferences in 2023 (most other imports are duty free under the EU's normal tariffs).
 The country does not make use of its preferential access to the EU market.

 Trade with the EU